| Title: | Draw Venn Diagram by 'ggplot2' |

 stroke_size |

-Stroke size for drawing circles. |
+Stroke size for drawing circles.
+Can be a single value or a vector for each set. |

 stroke_linetype |

-Line type for drawing circles. |
+Line type for drawing circles.
+Can be a single value or a vector for each set. |

 set_name_color |